Image via Flickr user j-No.

 I think about 90 to 95 percent of the time, I’ve either been frisked, searched, or something.
 They don’t just like stop me and ask me questions.

-You were stopped-and-frisked around the same time you filed the lawsuit.
+You were stopped and frisked around the same time you filed the lawsuit.
 What happened?

 At that time, I lived at my mother’s in East Harlem in George Washington housing.
-On 103rd and Lexington Avenue, [my friend and I] got some Chinese food.
+On 103rd and Lexington Avenue, we got some Chinese food.
 We came outside this door to wait for the food to be cooked, and officers just came out and started asking us all a bunch of questions, making it seem like we had done something.
 And then they searched us and said they were stopping us because of my friend, but they searched both of us.
 They called for backup.
 The backup guys came and searched us again.
 They ran our names in the system.
 They had us in front of this store for like half an hour, and they kept asking us the same questions.
 I told them, “I’m answering all the questions, and you keep asking the same questions over and over.”